 Prepare for public speaking and events

-If you are running for public office, you will need to speak with people, both alone and in groups.
-Although public speaking in a great fear to many, you will need to speak confidently in public settings.
-This is something you may need to practice if you don’t have a lot of experience speaking before an audience.
+All politicians must speak with people, both one-on-one and in groups.
+Although public speaking is a great fear for many, you will need to speak confidently in public settings.
+This is something you may need to practice if you don’t have a lot of experience speaking in front of an audience.

-A well-executed strategy will give you your best shot at success on Election Day.
+A well-executed strategy is your best shot at victory!

 - FAQs for First Time Political Candidates